nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

   "content": {
     // RelationshipTemplateContent
     "@type": "RelationshipTemplateContent",
-    "onNewRelationship": {
+    "title": "Example of sending Requests via a RelationshipTemplate", "onNewRelationship": {
-      // Specification of a Request
+      // Specification of the Request whose validity was checked in the previous step
-      "items": [
+      // Is used if no active Relationship yet exists between the Sender and the Recipient "items": [
         {
           "@type": "AuthenticationRequestItem",
           "mustBeAccepted": true,
-          "title": "The Sender is asking for an authentication."
+          "title": "The Sender is asking for an authentication" }
-        }
       ]
     },
     "onExistingRelationship": {
-      // Specification of another Request
+      // Specification of the Request whose validity was checked in the previous step
-      "items": [
+      // Is used if an active Relationship already exists between the Sender and the Recipient "items": [
         {
           "@type": "AuthenticationRequestItem",
           "mustBeAccepted": true,
-          "title": "The Sender is asking for an authentication."
+          "title": "The Sender is asking for an authentication" }
-        }
       ]
     }